PascalCorpsman/biosim4_FPC_translation/README.md

 ## Why this fork?

-At the starting this fork was a 1:1 crosscompilation from the origin C++ version to FreePascal (using the Lazarus IDE).
+At the starting this fork was a 1:1 crosscompilation from the origin C++ version to Free Pascal (using the Lazarus IDE).
 Beside the advantage of having a crossplattform codebase i mainly did this for the purpose of learning C++ Code and beeing able to adjust the simulation for my own needs in my most favourite programming language.